carbon-language/carbon-lang/flang/documentation/parsing.md

-messages, are instantiated in the various components of the parser with C++ user defined character literals tagged with `_en_US` (signifying the dialect of English used in the United States) so that they may be easily identified, localized, and mapped.
+messages, are instantiated in the various components of the parser with C++ user defined character literals tagged with `_en_US` (signifying the dialect of English used in the United States) so that they may be easily identified for localization.
 As described above, messages are associated with source code positions by means of provenance values.

 The Parse Tree
 --------------
-Each of the many numbered requirement productions in the standard Fortran language grammar, as well as the productions implied by legacy extensions and preserved obsolescent features, maps to a distinct class in the parse tree so as to maximize the efficacy of static type checking by the C++ compiler.
+Each of the ca. 450 numbered requirement productions in the standard Fortran language grammar, as well as the productions implied by legacy extensions and preserved obsolescent features, maps to a distinct class in the parse tree so as to maximize the efficacy of static type checking by the C++ compiler.

-A transcription of the Fortran grammar appears, with production requirement numbers, in the commentary before these class definitions, so that one may easily refer to the standard (or to the parse tree definitions while reading that document).
+A transcription of the Fortran grammar appears with production requirement numbers in the commentary before these class definitions, so that one may easily refer to the standard (or to the parse tree definitions while reading that document).

-There are three paradigms that collectively implement most of the parse tree classes:
+Three paradigms collectively implement most of the parse tree classes:
 * wrappers, in which a single data member `v` has been encapsulated in a new type
-* tuples, in which several values of arbitrary type have been encapsulated in a single data member `t` whose type is an instance of `std::tuple<>`
+* tuples, in which several values of arbitrary types have been encapsulated in a single data member `t` whose type is an instance of `std::tuple<>`
 * discriminated unions, in which one value whose type is a dynamic selection